 Health insurance plans in the marketplace each have their own provider lists.
 Check the list for the plan you want or contact your provider before you choose a plan.

-If you'd like to keep the providers you know and trust at Vanderbilt, you can pick any of these plans on the marketplace:
+If you'd like to keep the doctors you know and trust at Vanderbilt, you can pick any of these plans on the marketplace: